 Toxicity is the quality, state, or degree of being poisonous.
 The toxicities listed here are oral.
-Oral LD{50} (mg/kg) is the dosage in milligrams per kilogram of body weight required to kill 50 percent of test animals when given as a single dose by mouth.
+Oral LD50 (mg/kg) is the dosage in milligrams per kilogram of body weight required to kill 50 percent of test animals when given as a single dose by mouth.
 A milligram/kilogram (mg/kg) is equal to 1 part per million (1 lb in 500 tons).
-The lower the LD{50} , the higher the toxicity.
-Dermal LD{50} ratings are in most cases higher (lower in toxicity) than oral ratings.
+The lower the LD50, the higher the toxicity.
+Dermal LD50 ratings are in most cases higher (lower in toxicity) than oral ratings.

-When registering pesticides, the Environmental Protection Agency (EPA) uses acute LD50 values based on the pesticide formulation as it is sold, to determine the toxicity category, words, and symbols that must be placed on the label.
+When registering pesticides, the Environmental Protection Agency (EPA) uses acute LD50 values to determine the toxicity category, words, and symbols that must be placed on the label.
 For this purpose the test animals are usually mice, rats, or rabbits.
 The letters LD stand for lethal dose.